Chiroptophobia – Fear of Bats

 Almost every phobia responds well to psychological interventions.

-Tranceform Psychology can offer a range of different psychological therapy solutions for Chiroptophobia which you can read about below.
+Tranceform Psychology can offer a range of different Psychotherapy solutions for Chiroptophobia which you can read about below.

 Cognitive Behavioural Therapy for Chiroptophobia

-If you’re committed to overcoming your Chiroptophobia problems then we highly recommend following our Tranceformental CBT 10 session programme.
+If you’re committed to overcoming your Chiroptophobia problems then we highly recommend following our Cognitive Behavioural Therapy programme.

 The Tranceformental programme is a highly successful & pragmatic psychological therapy course, run over 10 sessions, that will teach you everything you need to know to understand your problems.